 First, the company will send out a surveyor to assess the details of your move.
-They'll list each item that needs to be packed, including furniture, cupboard contents and kitchen drawers.
-This is not only a way of costing out your move, but will help determine what's of value and may need extra special care.
+They'll list each item that needs to be packed, including furniture, cupboard contents, and kitchen drawers.
+This is not only a way of costing out your move but also will help determine what's of value and may need extra special care.

 Packing Specialty Items

-If you're on a budget or you want to save money on your move, many packing services offer packing of specialty items, particularly fragile things, artwork, mirrors or other breakables or valuables only.
+If you're on a budget or you want to save money on your move, many packing services offer packing of specialty items, particularly fragile things like artwork, mirrors, or other breakables.
 The company will come to your home to do an assessment then provide you with a quote.

-Other items you may want to consider hiring a professional packer for are chandeliers, antiques, china, vases, valuable artwork and fragile furniture pieces.
-We always have a professional packer protect a handmade rocker that we cherish.
-Because it's made without any metal fasteners, it's quite fragile and susceptible to climate changes.
-It's worth it to pay an extra charge to ensure it's safe arrival.
+Other items you may want to consider hiring a professional packer for are chandeliers, antiques, china, vases, valuable artwork, and fragile furniture.
+It's worth it to pay an extra charge to ensure the safe arrival of your most treasured pieces.